Copyleft-Cloud/terraform/README.md

-# terraform
+# Terraform
 Terraform Project

+## Copyleft Cloud
+This Terraform project is part of Copyleft Cloud, an open sourced journey from the practitioners at Copyleft.io

 ## Overview
 Terraform is a tool for building, changing, and versioning infrastructure.
 We're going to use Terraform to integrate with service providers such as DigitalOcean and AWS to provision and manage our infrastructure as code.

 When thinking about Infrastructure as a Service (IaaS) and using Infrastructure as Code to achieve that objective we are concerned with thinking about the "Configuration" and "State" of the things we manage... how we use patterns... and the separation of roles (e.g. single role per node).
 And while we will often reuse patterns and roles to manage the “Configuration" in a consistent manner, we don't dare intermingle the "State" between devices.